 These are some of the most effective softening and conditioning beard products out there.
 Unlike many beard products, Truefitt & Hill’s are fast absorbing thanks to jojoba and avocado oil, which moisturize the skin and soften up coarse beard hair.
 Shea butter and beeswax in the balm allow for the ability to softly shape the beard and moustache with a light hold.
 Both products have refreshing, relaxing scents that compliment each other well.

 There you have it — the legendary Truefitt & Hill.
 While other high-end brands may offer comparable performance, there is a special quality about T&H that sends me back in time.
-A large part of why I love them is the feeling of being instantly transported into a Sir Arthur Conan Doyle novel, minus the murdery drama, hopefully.
-If you’d like to learn more, you canview the full selection here.
+A large part of why I love them is the feeling of being instantly transported into a Sir Arthur Conan Doyle novel, minus the murdery drama.